 man and woman walking outside

-For people with heart disease, staying active with the right exercises helps to:
+For people with heart disease, staying active with the right exercises can:

 • Lower blood pressure